crate/crate/blackbox/docs/sql/statements/create-blob-table.rst

   The path can be either absolute or relative and must be creatable/writable by the user CrateDB is running as.
-A relative path value is relative to :ref:`env-crate-home`.
+A relative path value is relative to :ref:`CRATE_HOME <conf-env-crate-home>`.
 This path take precedence over any global configured value.